 In the morning, that water will melt, but because the crack is bigger, it can now take on more water.
 That night, this even greater volume of water will expand, making the crack even bigger.
 Over time, this freeze-thaw process pushes pieces of rocks apart, eventually causing pieces of the rock to break off into smaller fragments.

 The freeze-thaw cycle is what gives water the ability to break rocks apart, but the process is also sometimes called frost wedging.
 Either term is acceptable.

 The Power of Water

 One of the most famous examples of rock weathering in the world, Arizona's Grand Canyon, is a result of this form of mechanical water weathering.
-However, water alone did not sculpt the canyon, as wind, as well as other chemical processes, contributed to the contours and colors as well, according to Arizona State University.
+However, water alone did not sculpt the canyon, as wind, as well as other chemical processes, contributed to the contours and colors too.

 Initially created by constructive forces, the Grand Canyon and the landscape around it is constantly changing due to the destructive forces of weathering and erosion.
 Slowly breaking landforms down over thousands of years, the processes of weathering and erosion change the appearance of landforms.

 The Grand Canyon is the result of multiple forms of weathering creating its current form.
 Its colors are due to chemical weathering, in which the actual mineral composition of the rock breaks down or changes.
 Oxygen, acids and other compounds in the environment combine with minerals found in rocks to create iron oxides, salts and clays through the process of chemical weathering.